Skip to main content

 mb_${blockId}_settings

-This is a filter to let developers to change the block settings via Javascript.
-It accept one parameter - settings, the block settings array.
+This is a filter to let developers change the block settings via Javascript.
+It accepts one parameter - settings, the block settings array.

-To use Javascript hook, please refer to this tutorial.
+To use a JavaScript hook, please refer to this tutorial.

 Video Tutorial